Intel wins second phase of contract to help Pentagon develop chips | Technology

 Intel wins second phase of contract to help Pentagon develop chips

-Intel Corp on Friday said that it has won a second-phase contract in a project aimed at helping the U.S. military make more advanced semiconductors within the United States.
+Intel Corp on Friday said it has won a second-phase contract in a project aimed at helping the U.S. military make more advanced semiconductors within the United States.
 Under the project, Intel will help the military develop prototypes of chips using its semiconductor packaging technology at factories in Arizona and Oregon.
 The packaging technology allows pieces of chips called "chiplets" from different providers to be combined into one package, helping cram more features into a smaller finished product while lowering its power consumption.
+"As more and more semiconductor manufacturing has moved offshore, the (Department of Defense) is very interested in ensuring that they have advanced microelectronics for national security manufactured here in the U.S.," Bob Swan, Intel's chief executive, told Reuters in an interview as he toured a recently completed $7 billion factory expansion in Arizona, where Intel's workforce totals 12,000.

 - READ MORE ON: